dirun11/Enhancement-of-Data-Security-for-Cloud-Computing-with-Cryptography-Techniques/README.md

 # Enhancement of Data Security for Cloud Computing with Cryptography Techniques

-In our methodology, we have used algorithms like AES, 3DES, and Steganography.
+In the methodology, we have used algorithms like AES, 3DES, and Steganography.
 Advanced Encryption Standard (AES) uses a substitution permutation technique, AES is made up of a 128-bit block and keys of various sizes, including 128, 192, and 256 bits.
 It is made up of a cipher that defines the number of transformation rounds